 For Sadiesservant "humor as a coping mechanism is a thing, I suspect more than one person thinks I'm crazy with my openness and tendency to crack jokes.
 In reality, there is a certain ludicrous element to everything we go through.
 I have always felt that I could laugh or cry and since crying won't do any bloody good, it’s laughter."

 Being a man with breast cancer, I have to say that opportunities for humor came my way regularly.
 Removing a pink gown for a mammogram, I said to the technician, "is this possible?"
-She laughed and said, "let’s give it a go!"
+She laughed and replied, "let’s give it a go!"

-Does humor help you?
+Does humor help you navigate your journey?

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The AdvancedBreastCancer.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.